 Hot weather can make life miserable.
 The rise in temperatures outside is likely to make the interior of any living space hotter as well.
 Air conditioning is a must, but having a standard air conditioning unit may not almost be an option due to utility costs.
-Don’t sweat it there are other less expensive solutions that can help you cool down a room.
+Don’t sweat it other less expensive solutions can help you cool down a room.

 One of the easiest (and cheapest) things you can do to stay cool when the weather is hot is to restrict the amount of sun that comes inside the apartment.
 For that purpose, install quality window blinds or thicker curtains on windows.
 Also, open them later in the evening when much of the sun’s rays no longer shine directly into your windows and temperatures have gone down.